 Unless we receive written instruction from a parent, all students will be sent home/to their daycare location on the school bus.

 1. If your child is being picked up at dismissal, please send a note to the classroom teacher indicating who will be picking up the student.

-2. Parents/Guardians will sign the child out in the Main Office and wait for their child at the main entrance.
+2. Parents/Guardians will sign the child out in the Main Office and wait for their child in the Office Entranceway.

 Pick-Up Without A Note

 - If you decide to pick your child up at dismissal – 1:55 PM without a note, you will need to visit the Main Office PRIOR to 1:55 PM to request your child be notified that they are being picked up.